 Baby massage oils and techniques are great to help develop your baby’s senses and bring you closer together.

-How early you begin massaging your baby will depend on your unique circumstances, but if possible, Emma Nash, founder of baby care brand Tiddley Pom recommends starting as soon as possible.“You can start massaging from birth, but very gently.
-As the baby grows you can increase your pressure but at the beginning be exceptionally gentle – more like strokes than pressure moves.”
+How early you begin massaging your baby will depend on your unique circumstances.
+And if possible, Emma Nash, founder of baby care brand Tiddley Pom recommends starting as soon as possible.“You can start massaging from birth, but very gently.
+As the baby grows you can increase your pressure.
+But at the beginning be exceptionally gentle – more like strokes than pressure moves.”
 One thing to bear in mind is that NHS guidance states, “Avoid using any oils or lotions until your baby is at least a month old,” which may impact your decision on when to begin baby massage.

-In order for both parent and baby to fully reap the relaxing benefits of baby massage techniques, there are times when it should be avoided.
-Emma says, “You should not massage a baby if they are agitated, have a temperature, look or feel unwell.
-Your baby should be calm and relaxed.
-If they are full of energy and cannot settle then it’s best left until another time.”
+In order for both parent and baby to fully reap the relaxing benefits of baby massage techniques, there are times when it to avoid massage.
+Emma says, “Don’t massage a baby if they are agitated, have a temperature, look or feel unwell.
+A calm and relaxed baby is best.
+Also, if they are full of energy and cannot settle then it’s best left until another time.”

-Most baby massage oils you can buy will be formulated with a blend of oils, but you can always pick and choose between those with specific ingredients depending on your tastes and your baby’s needs.
+While most baby massage oils you are formulated with a blend of oils, you can pick and choose between those with specific ingredients depending on your tastes and your baby’s needs.
 These include coconut, rosehip and jojoba oils.
-“Always buy organic if possible, but definitely cold-pressed,” adds Emma.
+“Always buy organic if possible, and definitely cold-pressed,” adds Emma.

 Calendula is well-known for its gentle approach to skin and body care, making it the perfect choice for your baby’s delicate skin.
 “I’ve been using this product for 4 years now, with my first son and now newborn.
 Excellent oil for massaging and moisturising,” says one Boots reviewer.